engtuncay/engtuncay.github.io/prog-notlar/css-intro-04-Elements.md

 For some CSS properties, negative lengths are allowed.

-There are two types of length units: absolute and relative.
+There are two types of length units: `absolute and relative`.

 ## Absolute Lengths